benroberts999/ampsci/doc/01-hartreeFock_input.md

 ```
 * Constructs basis using _number_ splines of order _order_
 * on sub-grid (r0,rmax) [if zero, will use full grid]
+* r0_eps: Only calculate splines for r where relative core density is larger than r0_eps (updates r0 for each l).
+Typically ~1.0e-8.
+Set to zero to use r0.
 * If print = true, will print basis energies
 * positron: include negative energy states into basis
 * states: which basis states to store